• Skip to primary navigation

 • Lighter and clearer.

-Best Bones For Making Stock
+Best Bones for Making Stock

 The main ingredient is bones and the reason for simmering them for a few hours is to extract the collagen and break them down into gelatin.

-You can use any type of chicken bones, whole carcass or wings.
-Make sure there are some pieces of meat on the bones for a deeper flavour, or just add a piece of meat if the bones are bare.
+Make sure there are some pieces of meat on the bones for a deeper flavor, or just add a piece of meat if the bones are bare.

 You can use leftover carcass from your roast chicken or you can buy chicken bones from your butcher.